Addressing the gas kinetics Boltzmann equation with branching-path statistics: Full example: the harmonic trap

-Because we do not want to have only ballistic dynamics, we \SupprANDY{have}\ANDY{need} to choose a collision model.
-For \ANDY{the }sake of simplicity, we cho\SupprANDY{o}se the isotropic Maxwell collision model: the differential collision cross-section $\sedf = \kappa / (4 \pi g)$ where $g$ is the relative velocity of particles and $\kappa$ is a constant.
+\paragraph{Introducing null collisions,} the Boltzmann equation can be written:

-\paragraph{Introducing null-collisions,} the Boltzmann equation can be written in our case:
+where $\sedf \equiv \sedf ( \ccrn; \uup \cdot \uu_\ccr )$, $\ccp$, $\ccpe$, and $\ccr$ are given in Eq.~\eqref{eq:speeds-sphere}, and $\frec$ is the raised collision frequency.
+Writing the Boltzmann equation under this form requires that the source and loss terms in the collision operator can be split; for other situations see \cite{Degond1991, Villani1998, Gressman2010}.
+Considering that the distribution is known at $t = 0$, and using Liouville's theorem, Eq.~\eqref{eq:ht-diff-acn} can be turned into a purely integral counterpart,

-where $\ccp$ and $\ccpe$ are given in Eq.~\eqref{eq:speeds-sphere}, and $\frec$ is an arbitrary raised collision frequency.
-Considering that the distribution is known at $t = 0$ (as in section \ref{sec:bkw}), and using \SupprANDY{the }Liouville's theorem, \SupprANDY{the }Eq.~\eqref{eq:ht-diff-acn} can be turned into a Fredholm counterpart:
+In the considered harmonic force field, the ballistic trajectories are simple enough to be explicitly computed.